Nisba (onomastics): Original use

 A nisba "relation" is a grammatical term referring to the suffixation of masculine -iyy, feminine -iyyah to a word to make it an adjective.
 As an example, the word ‘Arabiyy (عربي) means "Arab, related to Arabic, Arabian".
 Nisba forms are very common in Arabic names.

 Use in onomastics

-Traditional Arabic names do not include family names or surnames, but rather patronymics (nasab), where the name of the person is followed by the name of his father, usually linked by ibn or bin ('son').
+Traditional Arabic names are patronymics (nasab), where the full name of the person is followed by the name of his father, usually linked by ibn or bin ('son').
 Patronymics may be long as they may include all known forefathers.
 When a name is simplified to one or two ancestors, it may become confusing to distinguish from other similar names; in such cases, the nisba may be added as an additional specifier.

 A nisba is usually prefixed by the definite article 'al- and can take a number of forms: